Meet Our Members

 Kathy Bjork

 As a teacher and reading specialist for 35 years, Kathy spent time inspiring students and passed on her love of learning and writing.
 With retirement, she finally found time to write herself.
 She has published a book detailing her mother’s journey through dementia, My Mother is Losing Her Memory and I Am Losing My Mind, intended to help others experiencing the same problems associated with memory loss.
-She has had her writing published in anthologies and has written two books of poetry.
+She has had her writing published in anthologies and has written three books of poetry.
 She hosts a a website with information on dementia at kathybjork.com, and another “From My Perspective” at kathyssite.com which is a blog of her writings.

 Rachel Druten

 The author of nine historical novels, Rachel’s books have been reprinted for the visually-impaired and collected in anthologies.
 The award winning Hazel Flick series, Paradise Found, and I’m Back, has been optioned for T.V.
 In 1998 Rachel founded Tools For Tomorrow, a nonprofit, after school literacy enrichment program in elementary schools throughout the Coachella Valley.
-Her awards include: “Woman of Distinction in the Arts” by the National League of American Pen Women, Palm Desert Rotary, Education Hall of Fame “In Recognition of the lifelong Dedication,Leadership and Commitment in Education” and the “DAR Community Service Award.”
+Her awards include: “Woman of Distinction in the Arts” by the National League of American Pen Women, Palm Desert Rotary, Education Hall of Fame “In Recognition of the lifelong Dedication,Leadership and Commitment in Education” and the “DAR Community Service Award.

 Martha McCool